appserver-io/appserver/README.md

 # Dependency Injection

-Dependency Injection, we'll further use DI to make it simple, enables developers to write cleaner, reusable and maintainable code with less coupling by injecting necessary instances at runtime instead of instanciating them in the class itself.
+Dependency Injection, furthermore DI, enables developers to write cleaner, reusable and maintainable code with less coupling by injecting necessary instances at runtime instead of instanciating them in the class itself.
 Within the application server, each application has it's own scope and therefore a own dependency injection container.
 This prevents your application from fatal errors like `Cannot redeclare class ...`.

 ## What can be injected